csh970605/csh970605.github.io/_posts/2023-04-07-Boltzmann_Machine.md

 ---

 # What is Boltzmann Machine?
-Boltzmann machine is unsupervised deep learning that used for recommendation systems.<br>
-Here is a simple structure of boltzmann machine:
+A Boltzmann machine is an unsupervised deep learning model used for recommendation systems.
+Here is a simple structure of a Boltzmann machine:
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/231655119-112a4042-a5e5-49d1-8ee2-3f638da49690.png" width=400>
 </center>
 <br>

-There are four big differences between boltzmann machine and other neural networks:
+There are four significant differences between a Boltzmann machine and other neural networks:
 + There is no output layer.
 + Everything is connected to everything = hyperconnectivity.
 + All connections are bidirectional = boltzmann machine is undirected model.
-+ Boltzmann machine always tries to find the lowest energy state by [EBM](https://csh970605.github.io/posts/EBM/)<br>
++ A Boltzmann machine always tries to find the lowest energy state using [EBM](https://csh970605.github.io/posts/EBM/)<br>

-Then, Let's start to understand boltzmann machine.<br><br>
+Now, let's start to understand Boltzmann machines.<br><br>

 ## Why are the visible nodes connected?
 ---
 <br>
-Unlike other neural networks boltzmann machine doesn't expect the input datas.
-That is, boltzmann machine generate datas regardless of whether it is an input node or a hidden node.
+Unlike other neural networks, a Boltzmann machine doesn't expect input data.
+That is, a Boltzmann machine generates data regardless of whether it is an input node or a hidden node.
-Boltzmann machine doesn't distinguish between visible node and hidden nodes.
-It creates a state system and mutually influences the outcome of that machine.<br>
+Boltzmann machine doesn't distinguish between visible nodes and hidden nodes.
+It creates a state system and mutually influences the outcome of the machine.<br>
 <br>

 ## How are datasets used?